LatvianPython/wind-experience/README.md

 # wind-experience
-Python + R for determining under which conditions Uffenheim would be using green energy
+Python + R (a little bit) for creating a model to predict when Uffenheim would be using green energy